AlmendraSalgado/fevermap-ocp-app/README.md

 This repository contains the fevermap application openshift-ready.
 Contains a template to deploy all the infrastructure resources to be created inside the project in Openshift.

+This template will be created into the both environments.